thearn/pandemic/readme.md

 ![alt text](images/Figure_3.png "Peak minimization")

 With this, we see the infection peak curve being minimized with a slowly increasing level of mitigation between the specified times.
+The result is a bimodal infection curve, with the 2nd wave propogating with a flattened peak without mitigation.

 Next steps
 ===========